Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/12/change-an-excel-cells-colour-based-on-data.md

 tags:
     - Excel
     - VBA
+description: Use VBA to dynamically change Excel cell colors based on RGB data.
+A simple guide to the Worksheet_Change event for visual feedback.
 ---

 This might be a bit niche, but I needed to collect :abbr[RGB]{title="red, green, blue"} values in an Excel spreadsheet and I though it would be neat to preview the colour in another cell.
 To cut a long story short, the only way I could make this happen was with a bit of Visual Basic for Applications.
 It’s old school, but I can respect that!